damianhakert/damianhakert.github.io/source/direction/index.md

 title: "GitLab Direction"
 ---

 This is a list of things the GitLab company team would really like to see in GitLab.
 Unlike a roadmap, the list is not prioritized and there are not expected dates.
-What goes into our monthly releases is flexible because we need to quickly respond to user and customer feedback.
+What goes into our monthly releases is more flexible that the list below.
+This because we need to quickly respond to user and customer feedback.
 Our internal milestones have a plan for the next few releases.
+These have some flexibility and we want to be free to moving items between them.
+But we take care to ship features promised to customers on time.

-For a complete list of all the things that we would like to see in GitLab, please see the 'accepting merge requests lists' in our [Feature Request Forum](http://feedback.gitlab.com/forums/176466-general/status/796455)
+For a longer list of the things that we can accept in GitLab, please see the 'accepting merge requests lists' in our [Feature Request Forum](http://feedback.gitlab.com/forums/176466-general/status/796455)

 Merge requests that implement the functionality below are very welcome.